 Transfer of Water Rights

 Water rights are conveyed as real property interests using the same formalities as real estate, with certain exceptions.
-Transfers are done typically with a deed, which is recorded in the clerk and recorder’s office, just as with deeds for land.
+Transfers are typically done with a deed, recorded in the clerk and recorder’s office, just as deeds for land.
 Conveyance of a groundwater right requires that a “Change of Ownership” form for the well permit be submitted to the State Engineer’s Office.
 Mutual Ditch Company shares are transferred by completing an assignment form or slip assignment for the stock certificate.
 The Ditch Company will issue a new stock certificate and record the change of ownership in its stockholder registry.
-Conveyance of stock should also be mentioned in the vesting deed so as to provide notice in a recorded instrument.
+The vesting deed should also mention the conveyance of stock to provide notice in a recorded instrument.

 When purchasing land with a well or surface right, the water right must be identified and understood so that both seller and buyer can agree on what rights are to be conveyed in the transaction.
-A buyer must obtain as much information as possible about the water right to ensure that the seller has adequate title to the water right that they purport to own.
-Recorded documents do not always reveal the full picture for chain of title or conditions of use.
+A buyer must obtain as much information as possible about the water rights to ensure that the seller has adequate title to the water rights that they purport to own.
+Recorded documents do not always reveal the whole picture for the chain of title or conditions of use.
 Records for water rights are notoriously sloppy and incomplete.
-Research into the records of the State Engineer’s Office and Water Court is often required.
-A skilled water law attorney may be required to locate the necessary documents or and to issue an opinion regarding chain of title and use restrictions for a water right.
+Research into the State Engineer’s Office and Water Court records is often required.
+A skilled water law attorney may be required to locate the necessary documents or to issue an opinion regarding the chain of title and use restrictions for a water right.

 Repair to a Ditch Running Through Your Property